NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 This is necessary due to the bug mentioned above relative to the `ftp_destination` variable.

-You will need to set up an account on the FTP server for the test code that has the same user name and password as have been configured in `testsettings.py`.
-XXX
+You will need to have an account set up on the local FTP server for the test code that has the same user name and password as have been configured in `testsettings.py`.
-Set the account's home directory to be the same as the `ftp_testing_root` you configured in `testsettings.py`, and give the account all permissions on that directory, e.g., read, write, create files and directories, delete files and directories, etc.
+Both the account under which the tests are being run, and the testing account on the local test FTP server must have all permissions on the `ftp_testing_root` directory.
+That is, both accounts must be able to read, write, create files and directories, and delete files and directories.
+As mentioned above, it's probably easiest to configure the test setup such that the same account is used to both run the tests, and to log into the FTP server.

-### Unix/Linux Utilities ###
+#### Unix/Linux Utilities ####

-The test code uses a couple of Unix/Linux utilities, `ls` and `sed`, to help analyze the results produced by testing FTP_Upload.
+The test code uses three Unix/Linux utilities, `ls`, `sed` and `diff`, to help analyze the results produced by testing FTP_Upload.
-Therefore, these two commands must be available in the execution path (`PATH` variable) of the test process.
+Therefore, these three commands must be available in the execution path (`PATH` variable) of the test process.
 If the tests are being run under Windows, these are not part of the standard command set.